bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-After throwing the error, the JavaScript interpreter checks for exception handling code.
-None is present in the divide() function, so it checks the calling function:
+<p>After throwing the error, the JavaScript interpreter checks for exception handling
+code.
+None is present in the divide() function, so it checks the calling function:</p>

 <pre>
 // <i>Show result of division</i>